 Many private rental sector experts have voiced their opinion on the UK real estate market development.
 An essential suggestion offered by many is that landlords must not act hastily by selling their private rental properties.
-They must wait and allow the UK government to incentivize buy-to-let'>buy to let.
+They must wait and allow the UK government to incentivize buy to let.

 The benefits of letting property are massive and long-term.
 It is the norm for some disruption to happen when a significant reform is started, but in most cases, it will establish a new normal when a change like this occurs.
 The private landlords are advised to wait for the second and third readings of the Renters Reform Bill, which was introduced to Parliament recently by Housing Secretary Michael Gove.
 More details are likely to be revealed and debated with every reading.